espnet/espnet/egs/vcc2020/vc1_task2/README.md

 - Stage 11: Source speech recognition using the ASR model.
 - Stage 12: Decoding.
 This includes cleaning the recognition results, tokenization, and decoding mel filterbanks using the TTS model.
 Note that the average of all the x-vectors of each training utterance of the target speaker is used.
 - Stage 13: Synthesis.
 The Griffin-Lim phase recovery algorithm or the trained PWG model can be used to convert the generated mel filterbanks back to the waveform.

+## Notes

+### Text normalization mismatch between ASR and TTS

+The text cleaner functions converts all text into uppercase and perserves punctuations.
+Ex:

+`<fi_FI> MAROKON MAATALOUSALA SAA OSAKSEEN ETUOIKEUTETTUA KOHTELUA, KUN SE VIE TUOTTEITAAN EUROOPPAAN`

+However, in the output of the pretrained ASR, there is no punctuation:

+`IN REALITY THE EUROPEAN PARLIAMENT IS PRACTISING DIALECTICS (SEF1_E30001)`

+This will cause a small mismatch, but we think it should be acceptable.